Key Takeaways

 Prevention approach: Read all supplement labels carefully, avoid duplicating nutrients across products, and focus on bioavailable forms rather than high-dose formulations.

-Vitamin Interactions, What to Know About Combining Nutrients
+Vitamin Interactions: What to Know About Combining Nutrients

 Beneficial combinations: Vitamin D enhances calcium absorption, while K2 directs calcium to bones.
 Vitamin C improves iron uptake from plant sources.
 Magnesium supports vitamin D activation.